 A common problem many people face when implementing DMARC for the first time is that they are not receiving aggregate XML reports (reports generated for delivery to the

 rua= tag) in their dmarcian account.
 These XML reports are the driving force of DMARC.
 Without them, it’s very difficult to get an accurate picture of your domain’s usage across the internet.

 If you’ve created a dmarcian account, have published records but have not received data, don’t fret!
-It is typically caused by one (or more) of these three things:
+It is typically caused by one (or more) of these four things:

 Errors in your DMARC Record

 It is not uncommon for errors in a DMARC record to cause reporting mechanisms to fail.
 Often these errors are due to typos or illegal characters present in the record.
 These can sometimes be tricky to spot (such as a colon instead of a semicolon) and it is possible to accidentally paste in embedded characters that you typically won’t see with the naked eye (such as an embedded return or newline

 Use dmarcian’s DMARC Inspector to inspect your domain and identify any errors that may be present in your DMARC record.